Paul Mitchell Tea Tree Shaping Cream Review

 - Best suited for short haircuts: This cream is less effective with longer hairstyles, because it just does not have the strength to hold it together like some other fiber/clays.

-- Must be used in small amounts- Too much can leave your hair feeling very heavy.
+- Must use in small amounts- Too much can leave your hair feeling very heavy.

 Due to the nature of my job as a product reviewer, I’m used to switching brands on a regular basis.
-However, there are a few that always seem to stick with me – whether they’re personal favorites or if they simply left a good impression, there will always be those who stand out.
+However, there are a few that always seem to stick with me.
+Whether they’re personal favorites or if they simply left a good impression, there will always be those which stand out.

 I don’t use it too often, so it tends to last quite long.
-However, even when I do run out – I always make sure to replace it with a fresh containers worth.
-I’m really grateful that they haven’t changed the formula since the products origin and it’s largely why I fell in love with the product in the first place.
+However, even when I do run out, I always make sure to replace it with a fresh container’s worth.
+I’m really grateful that they haven’t changed the formula since the product’s origin.
+It’s largely why I fell in love with the product in the first place.
 So to give you my honest opinion with regards to my update on the product is that it’s still the same product I fell in love with when I first used it.

 It works on thin, thick, curly, and straight hair that is cut short.
 If you can get over the price, this may just be your go-to styling cream.
 The benefits far outweigh the downsides in my opinion.
 This natural ingredient versatile styling cream gives you a strong hold without weighing your hair down or looking like it even has product in it.

-Providing a nice matte finish and flexible hold that shifts as you shape your style, Paul Mitchell Tea Tree Shaping Cream offers movable texture and separation allowing you time to manipulate your hair until you have achieved your desired look.
+Providing a nice matte finish and flexible hold that shifts as you shape your style, Paul Mitchell Tea Tree Shaping Cream offers movable texture and separation.
+This allows you time to manipulate your hair until you have achieved your desired look.
 I know I’ll be sticking with it, how about you?